Special Temporary Exhibitions

 Florida’s native birds offer a beautiful array of color and fascination.
 Yet for many species, survival is a delicate balance between nature’s habitat and our constant human change.

-Photographer Grant Jefferies, who grew up in Palmetto and enjoyed a successful career at the Bradenton Herald, is dedicating his time in retirement to heightening our appreciation for nature.
+Nature photographer Grant Jefferies, a fourth generation Manatee County native, is dedicated to conserving and documenting Florida’s wildlife and landscapes through his photography, research and photo lessons.
 Florida Feathers: Birds in Peril focuses on some of the most precious jewels that our paradise has to offer: passionately pink roseate spoonbills, fierce ospreys and eagles, majestic herons and skittering shorebirds.

 As these Florida favorites struggle to survive loss of habitat and find themselves listed as threatened and endangered species, Jefferies brings them to life through the beauty of his images.